Your questions, answered

 What are your hours?

-Most days (Monday through Saturday) we are open from 10am–5pm, and on Sunday we are open from 11am–5pm.
-For a full list of hours, including Members only hours and holiday hours, visit our hours page.
+Monday through Saturday we are open from 10am–5pm, and on Sunday we are open from 11am–5pm.
+For a full list of hours, including Member-only hours and holiday hours, visit our hours page.

 What happens if I arrive late?